chrisperks/training-workshops/solr-workshop/step1.md

 You can see the `ID`, `NAME` and `STATUS` of our new container.

-Now, we want to connect to our Solr continer and begin running commands:
+Now, we want to connect to our Solr container and begin running commands:

 `docker exec -it solr /bin/bash`{{execute}}